 You might get an error saying that the disk is in use.
 Simply Type Y and press Enter; this reschedules the scan and runs it after the next computer reboot.

 Method 6.
 Fix via Advanced Boot Options

-You can solve Kernel Security Check Failure on Windows with a help of Advanced Boot Options.
+You can solve Kernel Security Check Failure on Windows 10 or 8 with a help of Advanced Boot Options.
 To enter Advanced Boot Options, press down Shift key as you choose to Restart your computer from Windows menu.
 Another option to enter ABO menu is to start pressing F12 key on your keyboard during boot.
 Once in ABO menu, follow these steps: